 And remember, you can set up multiple passive income streams to keep money flowing in all year round.
 So ditch the boring shelf stacking job.
 Let’s take a look at some top passive income streams for college students.

-Passive Income for College Students: Top 21 to Start Today
+Passive Income for College Students: Top 25 Ways to Start Today

 1. Audiobook Narrator